 These break-ups help to be conservative in the actual bidding and deal closing stage, as the upper bound can be set not at Synergistic Value of Target, but instead at Standalone value of target + some portion of the synergy value (e.g. ignoring synergy impact on acquirer, ignoring all synergies other than consolidation, or discounting the more uncertain synergies at a higher discount rate than the target’s weighted average cost of capital).
 No matter which synergies are prioritized, integration costs should be taken into account.
 These refer to the costs of making the organizational changes in target and acquirer to create a new combined organization and to help extract synergies.

 Integration costs can be separated into synergy dependent and synergy independent integration costs.
 Synergy independent costs of integration do not depend on the type or value of the synergy being extracted through integration, but instead depend on the scale and age of the target organization.
 All else being equal, larger and older organizations, regardless of the nature of the synergies involved in the deal, will require greater integration efforts to convert their systems and processes to be compatible with the acquirer, and to separate and divest unwanted assets.
 Synergy dependent costs of integration depend on the kind of synergies being extracted; they may be thought of as a variable tax that eats into the value of the synergy.
 If no synergy is extracted, then there are no integration costs of this kind.
-As we noted in Chapter 2, we can make some informed conjectures about the differences between the integration costs (as a percentage of synergy value) as well as the uncertainty associated with each type of synergy.
+As we noted in Section 2, we can make some informed conjectures about the differences between the integration costs (as a percentage of synergy value) as well as the uncertainty associated with each type of synergy.

 Between the upper bound (synergistic value) and lower bound (stand-alone value) of the target firm lies a bargaining zone, within which acquirers and targets may hope to find a point of agreement.
 Each side may of course use bargaining tactics, such as the use of other valuation benchmarks, to push the price in their respective favor.
 For instance: